JinayPatel18/Portfolio-Website/README.md

 # Portfolio-Website
-I have make Portfolio Website using HTML and CSS Code Clause Intership Project 2 has been completed
+I have make Portfolio Website using HTML,CSS and JavaScript Code Clause Intership Project 2 has been completed